West Hills Regional Police Department

 “Proudly serving Westmont, Brownstown, and Southmont Boroughs, and Lower Yoder Township.”

-The West Hills Regional Police Commission appointed West Hills Police Cpl.
-Michael W. Lose to fill the Chief of Police position effective July 1, 2014.
-Chief Lose has been with the Department since 1979
+The West Hills Regional Police Commission appointed Sgt.
+Fisher as Chief of Police effective May 1, 2021.
+Chief Fisher has served with WHRP since 1996.

 Police Office Hours: 8:30 – 4:30 Monday to Friday